floodlight-sports/floodlight/docs/source/compendium/3_time.rst

 Frame-based objects depend on a ``framerate``\, which is an attribute in the respective classes.
 The frame rate denotes the number of frames per second, and typically ranges from one up to a hundred for tracking data.
 It is obviously important to know if anyone ever wanted to do any analysis that is time-sensitive.
 Each frame thus has a frame number, which can be used for indexing.

 The clou, however, is that we made the frame number the *only* reference for time in frame-based objects.
 There are no timestamps or anything attached to single frames.
 Instead, the timestamp of a frame is *implicitly* encoded by its index position in the array.
-For example, tracking data stored in a ``xy`` object is just a big array where rows are frames, and columns are player's *x*\- and *y*\-coordinates.
+For example, tracking data stored in a :doc:`XY <../modules/core/xy>` object is just a big array where rows are frames, and columns are player's *x*\- and *y*\-coordinates.

 ..
 TIP::
     You can rely on (and need to take care of) frame-based objects spanning the entire segment at a given frame rate.
 If your segment is 10 seconds long, and you have a frame rate of 25, there should be a total of 250 frames.
 Missing data such as skipped frames during data acquisition or player's missing half the segment due to substitutions are instead replaced by *numpy*'s ``np.nan``\s.